ArioShabani/AI4All-Courses/README.md

-# Firebase Studio - AI & Machine Learning Course Dashboard
+# AI4All Training Hub - AI & Machine Learning Course Dashboard

 This is a Next.js application designed as a dashboard for an AI & Machine Learning course.